kayoooon1/city-recsys/README.md

 ## Repository Structure

 eda: Exploratory Data Analysis files.
-Here the descriptive statistics and other preliminary tests are stored.

 dat: Contains the combined dataset and the code used for the merging process.
 We collected the data from various openly available sources.
 Those datasets were merged and subsequently standardized, obtaining a final sample of 154 cities with 7 features.
-The data is stored in a CSV. file.
+The final dataset is stored in a CSV. file named "all-data-best-city.csv".

-exp: Contains Jupyter notebooks detailing the analysis we have tested to construct our model and the visualizations of our data.
-The candidate models we have tested are the following: Bayesian propability model, K-means,
+exp: Contains Jupyter notebooks detailing the analysis we have tested to construct our model.

 viz: Stored visualizations for our reports
   streamlit: Here we have stored all the files necessary to run our interactive stramlit plots.
-The link to the Streamlit app can be found here: https://finding-     home-app-ezqbrpvhtiqzyrv3drqedq.streamlit.app/
+The link to the Streamlit app can be found here: https://finding-home-app-ezqbrpvhtiqzyrv3drqedq.streamlit.app/

 ## Requirements
 Python Version: 3.10